ludwig-ai/ludwig-docs/docs/user_guide/automl.md

-Ludwig supports AutoML, which returns a tuned Deep Learning model, given a dataset, the target column, and a time budget.
+Ludwig AutoML takes a dataset, the target column, and a time budget, and returns a trained Ludwig model.

 Ludwig AutoML is currently experimental and is focused on tabular datasets.
 A blog describing its development, evaluation, and use is [here](https://medium.com/ludwig-ai/ludwig-automl-for-deep-learning-cf64de9d49c8).